finos/FDC3/docs/api/api-spec.md

 ## Resolvers
 Intents functionality is dependent on resolver functionality to map the intent to a specific App.
 This will often require end-user input.
 Resolution can either be performed by the Desktop Agent (raising UI to pick the desired App for the intent) or by the app launching the intent - in which case the calling App will handle the resolution itself (using the findIntents API below) and then invoke an explicit Intent object.

+## Context channels

+The context channel api allows a set of apps to share a stateful piece of data between them, and be alerted when it changes.

+There are three types of channels, which are functionally identical, but have different visibility and discoverability semantics.

+1. The 'public' or 'desktop' ones, which have a well understood identity.
+2. The 'private' or 'app' ones, which have a transient identity and need to be revealed
+3. The 'global' one which is available to everyone.

+Additionally there is a 'default' channel which serves as /dev/null and satisfies a possible requirements that all apps connect to one channel.

+To open a desktop channel, one calls

+    let c = channels.getDesktopChannels().find(c=>???);

+To broadcast one calls

+    c.broadcast(context);

+To subscribe one calls

+    c.addEventListener('broadcast', (c,e)=>{some code})

+Private are created as thus:

+    let ac = AppChannel.create();
+    let channel_name = ac.id;
+    function_to_send_name_to_other_app(channel_name);

+They can only be obtained by name

+    let ac AppChannel.wrap("my app", channel_name)

+The Global channel is obtained trivially somehow

+    let gc = channels.getGlobalChannel();

 ## APIs
 The APIs are defined in TypeScript in [src], with documentation generated in the [docs] folder.